egberts/egberts.github.io-src/content/articles/ssh-overview.md

 To audit in a passive manner the SSH servers and clients, execute `ssh-audit`.

-`ssh-audit` (written in Python) can be found over at [GitHub jtesta/ssh-audit](https://github.com/jtesta/ssh-audit).
+`ssh-audit` (written in Python) script file is at [GitHub jtesta/ssh-audit](https://github.com/jtesta/ssh-audit).

 Manual Remediation
 ------------------

-To manually check and ensure that the SSH is clamped down securely, execute the following:
+To manually check and ensure that the SSH is securely clamped down, execute the following:

 * [CIS Debian Linux 8 Benchmark v1.0.0](https://benchmarks.cisecurity.org/tools2/linux/CIS_Debian_Linux_8_Benchmark_v1.0.0.pdf)